Schiiss/blog/_posts/2025-07-13-a-quick-guide-to-getting-hands-on-with-mcp.md

 ## 💡 What About Use Cases?

-MCP unlocks a wide range of use cases by making it easy for LLMs and agents to interact with real-world tools, APIs, and data sources.
+I imagine MCP will unlock a wide range of use cases by making it easy for LLMs and agents to interact with real-world tools, APIs, and data sources.
 Here are a few practical examples, especially relevant for industries like **oil & gas, energy, and utilities**:

 - **Automated Document Analysis:** Connect LLMs to document stores, contracts, and regulatory filings.
 Agents can extract key terms, summarize compliance risks, or answer questions about lease agreements and safety documents.
 - **Asset Monitoring & Predictive Maintenance:** Expose IoT sensor data, SCADA systems, or maintenance logs via MCP tools.
 LLMs can analyze trends, predict equipment failures, and recommend proactive maintenance actions.